adriangalilea/e-id/README.md

 e-ID is your digital dynamic business card.

-A constant pointer to store your ever changing web presence and links.
+A constant pointer to your ever changing web presence.

 # ⭐ Features
 - Emoji domain to standout.